WAVA-FM

-WAVA-FM (105.1 MHz) is a commercial radio station licensed to Arlington, Virginia, and serving the Washington metro area.
+WAVA-FM (105.1 MHz) is a commercial radio station licensed to Arlington, Virginia, United States, and serving the Washington metro area.
 The station is owned and operated by the Salem Media Group, and airs a Christian talk and teaching radio format.
 The studios are on North Lynn Street in Arlington.
 Religious leaders pay WAVA-FM for their time on the air and may seek donations to support their ministries.
 Hosts include Chuck Swindoll, Jim Daly, John MacArthur, Michael Youssef, Greg Laurie, David Jeremiah, Alistair Begg, Charles Stanley and J. Vernon McGee.

 WAVA-FM is a Class B station.
 It has an effective radiated power (ERP) of 33,000 watts.
 The transmitter is off 19th Road North, also in Arlington.
 WAVA-FM broadcasts in the HD Radio format.
 The HD2 and HD3 subchannels rebroadcast two co-owned AM stations, WAVA 780 AM and WWRC 570 AM.
 WAVA 780 also carries a Christian talk and teaching format, but with different shows.
 WWRC airs conservative talk.

 History

 WARL-FM

-In 1946, Northern Virginia Broadcasters, Inc., which owned WARL (780 AM, now WAVA), received a Federal Communications Commission construction permit to put an FM radio station on the air.
-On August 1, 1948, the station first signed on as WARL-FM.
-It was originally located at 105.5 MHz on the FM dial and was powered at only 1,000 watts, a fraction of its current output.
-WARL-FM mostly simulcast its sister station.
+In 1948, Northern Virginia Broadcasters, Inc., which owned WARL (780 AM, now WAVA), received a Federal Communications Commission construction permit to put an FM radio station on the air.
+On August 1, the station first signed on as WARL-FM.
+It was originally located at 105.5 MHz on the FM dial and was powered at only 1,000 watts.
+WARL-FM mostly simulcast its sister station, which was one of the first large-market stations to play country music full-time.
 Because the AM station was a daytimer, WARL-FM was able to continue airing the stations' programming after sunset, even though few radio listeners owned FM receivers in those days.

-In the 1950, WARL-FM switched to its current frequency at 105.1 MHz.
-That was coupled with a boost in power to 20,000 watts.
-In 1960, WARL-AM-FM were acquired by the United States Transdynamics Corporation.
-The new owners switched the call signs to WAVA and WAVA-FM.
+In 1949, WARL-FM switched to its current frequency at 105.1 MHz.
+This was followed by power upgrades to 2.9 kW in 1950 and 20 kW in 1960.

 All-news

-In the 1970s, WAVA-AM-FM decided to compete with WTOP (now WFED) as one of Washington's two all-news radio stations.
-Even though WAVA (AM) was still a daytime-only station, the all-news format was heard on WAVA-FM around the clock; as such, that made WAVA-FM the only all-news station on the FM dial in those days, when many home and car radios could only receive AM signals.
+In 1960, the two stations went bankrupt and were sold to former CBS and UPI reporter Arthur W. "Nick" Arundel, who changed their callsigns to WAVA and WAVA-FM.
+After the popular morning DJ at the time was killed in a car accident on the way to work, staffers began reading wire-service stories on the air, which ended up as the origin of what Arundel called the first true all-news station in the world.

-Meanwhile, WTOP was owned by the Washington Post, was a CBS Radio Network affiliate and had a 50,000 watt signal; because of this, WAVA-AM-FM were at a competitive disadvantage as an all-news outlet.
-(WTOP, still an all-news station to this day, moved to the FM dial in 2006.)
+WAVA and Rep. Joel Broyhill filed an antitrust complaint with the Federal Trade Commission against Washington Post-owned WTOP (then on 1500 AM, now WTOP-FM on 103.5) when that station flipped to all-news in March 1969, claiming its co-ownership with the newspaper was unfairly anti-competitive.
+The FTC closed the investigation in July, finding there was "no evidence of misuse of alleged monopolistic power" by WTOP.